oplS17projects/StatsPros/README.md

 - Interact with databases
 - JSON to jsexpr

+We use CSS and Javascript to help format the final representation of the charts in a browser window in a visually appealing manner.

 ### Data Sets or other Source Materials
 We used an api to retrieve data from the National Basketball Association's database (http://stats.nba.com).
-This data is presented as json object which is processed and presented in forms of bargraphs.
+This data is then processed and presented in forms of bargraphs.

 <!--- How will you convert your data into a form usable for your project?   --->

-The data we're using is received in JSON format. (snippet in testcode.rkt) We plan on using racket's list processing to make use present data belonging to one entity.
+The data we're using is received in JSON format. (snippet in testcode.rkt) We used racket's list processing to make use present data belonging to one player (list of hashmaps).

 ### Deliverable and Demonstration

-We hope to have a fully funtional program that can take input retrieved from a database, and present it in a format that a user chooses.
-If a user want s to compare different statistics between two different players or teams, theyy can fire up the repl, and choose from the options listed in a menu.
-Comparisons are to be presented as graphs/plots and charts if manageable.
+We currently have a fully funtional program that retrieves data from the NBA's official database, and presents it as bar graphs of different statistics that a user chooses.
+If a user wants to compare different statistics between two different players or teams, they can fire up the browser, and choose from the options listed in a menu.
+Comparisons are all presented as graphs.

-The program will therefore rely entirely on data provided from the stats.nba.com website.
-Although if we manage to implement the portion for the NBA, we may try to attempt to do the same for data from other sports like soccer or baseball.
+Given the problems we encountered dealing with different apis, we did not continue with some of the features we had listed as addons.
+Features like predicting future game results depending on past game data were cut out because with the change of apis, came a change of what kind of data we had access to and it's format.

-The only form of interactivity that has been envisioned will be the ability to have a user choose between different players or different teams and compare certain aspects that we can provide.
+The only form of interactivity that has been implemented is the ability to choose between different players from different teams teams and compare certain aspects of their games.
-This will involve some sort of menu that a user can check out for the supported teams and/or players.

 <!---
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?